 Current Graduate Students — Chinook Lab

-Britta Schumacher is a third year MA/PhD student in the Geography Department at the University of California, Santa Barbara, studying the conservation-livelihoods interface, climate change and variability, food security and smallholder perceptions in East Africa.
+Britta Schumacher received her Master’s degree from UCSB in 2018.
+She studied the conservation-livelihoods interface, climate change and variability, food security and smallholder perceptions in East Africa.
 Her undergraduate degree is from Penn State University (2015) where she studied fire ecology, biogeography and the parks-people interface.
 In between undergrad and coming to UCSB, Britta worked as a forest census intern at the Loquillo LTER site in the El Yunque Rain Forest in Puerto Rico and as an agricultural research intern at the Rodale Institute, the first organic research institute in the United States.
 Her current work focuses on livelihood dynamics, including migration, perceptions of change and adaptation strategies, in the Kilombero Valley of south-central Tanzania.
 She is also interested in fertility-food-climate interactions, the HIV-food security nexus, and regenerative, organic agriculture and a sovereign path to livelihood security.

-Dan Meltzer is a PhD student in Geography at UCSB where he studies infectious disease patterns and environmental injustice in relation to mobility and with a focus on Valley Fever.
+Dan Meltzer received his Master’s degree from UCSB in 2019.
+He studied infectious disease patterns and environmental injustice in relation to mobility and with a focus on Valley Fever.
 Dan aims to better understand how people move within and through environments, and how those environments leave their mark on health.

 Prior to studies at UCSB, Dan was a research associate with the California Environmental Health Tracking Program (CEHTP), where he used spatial analysis and mapping techniques to examine environmental health issues across California.
 He received a Masters in Public Health in 2014 from the University of California at Berkeley where he studied the connection between spatial patterns of traffic collisions and public transit access, analyzed in the context of broader issues of environmental inequity in the urban SF Bay Area.